wp-plugins/livecareer-affiliate/readme.txt

 = Installing via FTP =

 1. Unzip the "livecareer-affiliate.zip" file, and upload its contents into your 'wp-content/plugins' directory.
-2. From your Wordpress admin site, click on *Plugins* in the left panel, and then find the LiveCareer Affiliate plugin and click *Activate*.
+2. From your Wordpress admin site, click on *Plugins* in the left panel, and then find the LiveCareer Affiliate Resume Plugin and click *Activate*.

 After installation, from your Wordpress admin site, in the left panel, go to *Settings* -> *LiveCareer Affiliate*.
 Enter your referrer ID and you are ready to go!